Hardware Purchases and Replacement

 Requesting tablets, monitors and printersplus or minus

-Funding for iPads (or similar tablet device) is the responsibility of the department but the purchase itself should go through the IT Asset & Vendor Relations Administrator.
+Tablet devices are generally not considered a suitable replacement for a desktop or laptop computer.
+Funding for iPads (or similar tablet devices) is the responsibility of the department but the purchase itself should go through Deanna Beyrent, Manager of Client Services.

-Departments should use the networked Lanier multifunction copier for network printing providing by Printing Services.
-Please contact Printing Services if you would like to obtain a Lanier copier.
-Individual departments are responsible for purchasing paper and other consumables for the Lanier copiers in your department.
+Departments should use their shared multifunction copier for network printing.
+Individual departments are responsible for purchasing paper and other consumables for the copiers in your department.

-Departments are strongly urged to use their Lanier multifunction copier for printing.
-If a personal printer is needed to connect to an office desktop/laptop, our current standard printers are a HP LaserJet Black & White or an OfficeJet Color printer.
+Departments are strongly urged to use their shared multifunction copier for printing.
+If a personal printer is needed to connect to an office desktop/laptop, our current standard is an HP OfficeJet Color printer.
+Supplies are the responsibility of the department.

 Desktop Managementplus or minusUniversity Windows and Apple computers run Dell KACE central desktop management solution.
 This allows IT to more efficiently manage computers, provision software to specific computers, deploy patches to fix vulnerable software titles, and streamline the imaging of computers.
 Any computer not in compliance with this requirement may be disconnected.